-2. Monitoring during operation - Non-Consumables
+2. Monitoring during operation - non-Consumables

-2.1 Lamp bulbs LED
+2.1 Lamp bulbs

-Although these bulbs have a rated life of many hundreds of hours operation, they will eventually fail.
+Although these bulbs have a rated life of many hundreds of hour's operation, they will eventually fail.
 When they have failed, they should be replaced immediately.

 DO NOT USE THE MACHINE WHEN LAMPS WILL NOT ILLUMINATE.
-REPLACE BULBS IMMEDIATELY TO AVOID CONFUSION AS TO WHETHER THE MACHINE IS OPERATING CORRECTLY.
+REPLACE BULBS IMMEDIATELY TO AVOID CONFUSION AS TO WHETHER THE MACHINE IS OPERATING CORRECTLY OR NOT.

-2.2.1 To replace a lamp (LED)
+2.2.1 To replace a lamp bulb

-Lever off the lens using a small screwdriver, and remove from the indicator housing.
-Unclip the LED from the rear of the lens unit.
+Unscrew the lens, and remove bulb from the indicator housing.
+Replace bulb and refit lens.